YosefSchwartz/OOP_EX2/README.md

 ### Data Structures:
 #### NodeData:
-The NodeData class implements the node_data interface with an innew class- geoLocation implements the geo_location interface.
+The NodeData class implements the node_data interface with an inner class- geoLocation that implements the geo_location interface.
 This class represents a vertex in a directed weighted graph.
 Each node has a unique id number (key), info and tag (that were used only during the algorithms).
 The geoLocation represents a 3D point for the location of each node.